Program Overview

 Innovative training blocks

 The ChristianaCare Internal Medicine Residency was the first program in the country to develop an innovative 4+2 ambulatory block schedule.
-Each resident’s schedule thus consists of a four-week inpatient-medicine experiences alternating with a two-week ambulatory-medicine experiences.
+Each resident’s schedule consists of a 4-week inpatient-medicine experience alternating with a two-week ambulatory-medicine experience.

 The inpatient-medicine experiences will consist of general inpatient medicine at Christiana Hospital and Wilmington Hospital, as well as rotations in the MICU and CICU.
-Additionally, the inpatient based specialty rotations will occur during the 4 week blocks of time (e.g. cardiology, pulmonary, nephrology, hematology, infectious diseases and neurology).
+Additionally, the inpatient based specialty rotations will occur during the 4-week blocks of time (e.g. cardiology, pulmonary, nephrology, hematology, infectious diseases and neurology).
+Each resident will have a half day of didactics weekly at our protected inpatient academic half day.

-During each 2 week ambulatory block, residents will spend 2 full days per week in their outpatient continuity practice at Wilmington Hospital.
-Each resident will also have a half day per week of administrative time to work on research, performance improvement, or other patient care needs, and a half day per week of academic during our protected academic half day (see didactic curriculum).
-The remaining four days over the two-week block will be spent on subspecialty experiences .
-Time is available in the schedule that will allow residents to tailor the curriculum to their individual learning needs and career goals.
+During each 2-week ambulatory block, residents will spend two full days per week in their outpatient continuity practice at Wilmington Hospital.
+In addition, each resident will have a half day per week of administrative time to work on research, performance improvement, or other patient care needs, and a half day of didactics weekly at our protected outpatient academic half day.
+The remaining four days over the 2-week block will be spent on subspecialty experiences.
+Time is available in the schedule to allow residents to tailor the curriculum to their individual learning needs and career goals.

 Teacher-Manager-Learner